 The port numbers can vary from one host computer to another.
-In the Device Manager of a windows host machine this will be in a block of four consecutive numbers [n], such as COM[n], COM[n+1], COM[n+2] and COM[n+3].
-The console is on COM[n] and the signalling parameters by default are 115200 baud, 8 bits, no parity, 1 stop bit, no flow control.
+In the Device Manager of a windows host machine this will be in a block of four consecutive numbers [n], such as com[n], com[n+1], com[n+2] and com[n+3].
+The console is on com[n] and the signalling parameters by default are 115200 baud, 8 bits, no parity, 1 stop bit, no flow control.

-2. Installing software related to the module
+2. Installing software on the MPS3 board

-This section contains information related to installing relevant software.
+This section contains information about installing software on the Arm® MPS3 FPGA prototyping board.

-Installing application notes
+Installing application note files